jundalisay/spblist/content/en/research/paracelsus/dictionary/g.md

 Geomancy is the most known Art of the earth, but in this place it is taken for the stars of the earth, manifesting themselves to men, so that thereby they may take some ground for presaging.

-Gibar is a Metallick medicine.
+Gibar is a metallic medicine.

 Gigantes are men exceeding the bounds of Nature.